sourcegraph/about/handbook/engineering/backend-infrastructure/index.md

 # Backend infrastructure team

 **The backend infrastructure team does not yet exist**.
 It is a team we want to create & grow.
-Responsibilities of the backend infrastructure team are currently owned by the [cloud team](../cloud/index.md) in some form although not entirely.
+The responsibilities of the backend infrastructure team are currently owned by the [cloud team](../cloud/index.md).

 ## Vision